koutianqi/koutianqi.github.io/pages/research.markdown

 This page is only periodically updated

 ## Selected work in progress
- - "Charting the Path for New Accountability: Gap and Challenges in Designing for the Implementation of Social Claim Replicability."
+ - "Path to New Forms of Machine Learning Accountability: Identifying Gap and Challenges in Designing for the Implementation of Social Claim Replicability." (w/ Dana Calacci and Richmond Wong)
- - "What is AI Hype?
-A Relational Conception: Demonstration Using Four Machine Learning Based Policing Tools hype in AI-Based Policing Tools."
+ - "What is the Hype?
+A Relational Conception: Demonstration Using Four Machine Learning Based Policing Tools." (w/ Dana Calacci, Nasser Eledroos, and David Gray Widder)

 ## Selected publications